robalaban/notes/site/notes/building_personal_website.md

 ### Eleventy goodies - templates, filters

 The boring configuration is out of the way.
 Lets explore what 11ty has to offer, and understand how we can use templates to structure our website.
+One of the reason I chose to go with 11ty is that it allowed me to make a choice on what templting engine I could use.
+Each individual blog post or "note" as I call them are written in Markdown, however all the other pages use Nunjucks templating from Mozilla.
+This gives the developer the opportunity to sepaate